 What Is Generative AI?

-Generative AI is a form of artificial intelligence that, when trained on massive data sets, is capable of producing content in the form of text, images, audio and video — all by predicting the next word or pixel.
+Generative AI describes artificial intelligence models that, when trained on massive data sets, are capable of automatically producing content in the form of text, images, audio and video — all by predicting the next word or pixel.

 “It’s essentially AI that can generate stuff ...
 The quality of the output is why people are so excited.”